Sculpture

-In the second half of the year, artists begin to sculpt parts of the figure at life-size scale by modeling a life-size torso in gesture.
-Afternoons are spent studying relief sculpture by creating their own relief compositions with drapery, figures and other subjects.
-Special projects in lifecasting, patination and tool-making are also offered throughout the year.
+In the second half of the year, artists will move on to an advanced project where they work with the figure on a larger scale.
+Artists will have the opportunity to work at life-size scale, but may choose to work at three-quarter scale or with a cropped torso as suits their needs.
+Afternoons will continue with figure sketching while mixing in other projects like relief, drapery studies, memory sketching in plaster, and other subjects.
+Special projects in life casting, patination and tool-making are also offered throughout the year.
 Finally, artists resolve their first year in sculpture with a project proposal of their own design, creating their own composition utilizing the skills learned to construct a narrative figure composition or a self portrait, advancing their methods developed over the course of the year.

-After completing the sculpture year, students will emerge with the confidence and skillset to create in clay strong figurative sculptures with a deep understanding of three-dimensional structural relationships.
-Through the study of the live model and a multitude of other resources and practices, artists will be able to sculpt across a variety of projects and develop a concept of form and structure that does not rely on contour copying.
-Instead they can construct, model and finish sculptures according to the ideals of form, anatomy and design that they propose.
+After completing the sculpture year, students will emerge with the confidence and skill set to create, in clay, strong figurative sculptures with a deep understanding of three-dimensional structural relationships.
+Through the study of the live model and a multitude of other resources and practices, artists will be able to sculpt across a variety of projects and develop a concept of form and structure that does not rely on contour-copying.
+They will be able to construct, model and finish sculptures according to the ideals of form, anatomy and design that they propose.

 Portrait Sculpture